cuba-platform/dashboard-addon/README.md

 # 1. Introduction
 This component is designed to create and embed dashboards.
 Dashboard consists of widgets - individual elements based on a frame.
 The widgets can be positioned inside a dashboard using vertical, horizontal and grid layouts.
+You can try the dashboards in action in the [dashboard-addon-demo](https://git.haulmont.com/app-components/dashboard-addon-demo) sample application.

 # 1.1 Dashboard Structure